If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 There are often no signs or symptoms for MG.
 If you do have symptoms, they can often take a while to appear and you might notice:

-Signs and symptoms in females:
+Signs and symptoms in people with a vagina:

-Signs and symptoms in males:
+Signs and symptoms in people with a penis:

 MG is linked with infertility but there are no studies to verify this.

 MG is found in the semen (sperm) and vaginal fluids of people who have the infection.
 It can passed from one person to another through:

 You don’t need to have had lots of partners and your partner doesn’t need to have experienced symptoms to pass it on to you.